gt-space/luna/firmware/reco/README.md

 ## Overview

-The RECO board handles recovery mechanisms for the rocket and communicates with the flight computer via SPI using a custom protocol with CRC32 checksums.
+The RECO board handles recovery mechanisms for the rocket and communicates with the flight computer via SPI using a custom protocol.
 This driver provides a Rust interface for this communication, designed for Raspberry Pi hardware.

 ## Hardware Setup